Niederweningen Dorf railway station

 Niederweningen Dorf railway station is a railway station in the Swiss canton of Zurich and municipality of Niederweningen.
-The station is located close to the centre of the municipality, on the Wehntal railway line, and is served by Zurich S-Bahn line S15.
+The station is located close to the centre of the municipality, on the Wehntal railway line, within fare zone 117 of the Zürcher Verkehrsverbund (ZVV).

+The station is located 350 m away from the Mammoth Museum.

+History

 Niederweningen Dorf station was opened in 1891 as the terminus of the Swiss Northeastern Railway's Wehntal line, and was originally simply known as Niederweningen station.
 In 1938 the line was extended by a further 1 km to the cantonal border and a new terminus created.
 The new terminus took the name of Niederweningen station, and the previous terminus became a through station by the name of Niederweningen Dorf.

 Services

-The following services stop at Niederweningen:
+Niederweningen Dorf railway station is served by Zurich S-Bahn line S15.
+As of the December 2020 timetable change the following services stop at the station: